Want softer skin? A clearer complexion? Flax seed oil might be able to help.

 In their quest for beauty, women tend to suffer from these skin problems more often than men do, because they tend to adopt low-fat diets that deprive them of essential fatty acids.
 Ironically, these fats are one of the most important factors in having healthy, radiant skin [source: First Vitality].

-For more on flax seed, visit the links on the next page.
+For more on flax seed, visit the links below.